MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 # Application design of sustainable workloads on Azure

-When building new or updating existing applications, it's crucial to consider how the solution may impact the climate and if there are ways to improve and optimize.
+When building new or updating existing applications, it's crucial to consider how the solution will impact the climate and if there are ways to improve and optimize.
 Learn about considerations and recommendations to optimize your code and applications for a more sustainable application design.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)